Divergence-from-randomness model: Bose–Einstein statistics

-Fat-tailed distributions
+Fat-tailed distribution

 Conclusion

-The divergence from Randomness Model is based on the Bernoulli model and its limiting forms, the hypergeometric distribution, Bose-Einstein statistics and its limiting forms, the compound of the binomial distribution with the beta distribution, and the fat-tailed distribution.
+The divergence from Randomness Model is based on the Bernoulli model and its limiting forms, the hypergeometric distribution, Bose–Einstein statistics and its limiting forms, the compound of the binomial distribution with the beta distribution, and the fat-tailed distribution.
 Divergence from randomness model shows a unifying framework that has the potential constructing a lot of different effective models of IR.